mnsvz/mnsvz.github.io/_posts/2017-10-05-instamojo-merchant-app.markdown

 ---

 Some of them were already doing business on Facebook and Whatsapp.
 They would display products/services and close deals via Cash or NEFT bank transfers.
-This put forth a strong use-case for an Android app that enables merchants to conduct day-to-day commerce on their phones powered by Instamojo.
+We wanted to give merchants the best tool, through an Android app that enables them to conduct day-to-day commerce on their phones powered by Instamojo.

-The app had to be good at 2 things.
+The team brainstormed on many ideas and we were able to reduce the scope by phasing releases and hence ship faster.
+The goals were as follows -
-Phase 1) Enable our existing merchants to conduct most of their commerce on their phones, on the go.
+1. Phase 1 - Enable our existing merchants to conduct most of their commerce on their phones, on the go.
-Phase 2) Act as a acquisition channel of the next billion merchants, who have only known "the mobile way" of doing business.
+2. Phase 2 - Act as an acquisition channel of the next billion merchants, who have only known "the mobile way" of doing business.

-Invoicing, transactions and tax related workflows are complex and are best designed on a web/desktop interface.
-The team decided to offer features that enabled merchants to do basic but frequent tasks like-
+Upon talking to the customers about ground realities of invoicing, transactions and tax related workflows, the team decided that these are best designed on a web/desktop interface.
+Instead we focussed on offering great experiences that enabled merchants to do basic but frequent tasks like-
-1) Creating & Sharing payment/product links
+1. Creating & Sharing payment/product links
-2) View the latest sales figures in realtime with filters
+2. View the latest sales figures in realtime with filters
-3) Enable merchant sign-ups on the app, leading to new user acquisitions
+3. Enable merchant sign-ups on the app, leading to new user acquisitions

 ---
 ## Sketch & Ideation

-The biggest constraint was creating something that would be within the scope of a mobile app.
+The biggest challenge was to make the above mentioned tasks easy on a smartphone.
+The app had to be designed for clarity and real time information of the business/sales.
 I started by defining the most important information to communicate.
 My inner monologue went something like this — “What is the biggest value provided by this app — the ability to see each new sale in realtime.
 Do we want to show a sales breakdown by Day, Week, Month, and All Time?
 What value is added between Week and Month?
 Do we want to provide a breakdown of sales by product or should that segmentation be for a later release?”

 <figure>
 <img class="lazy" data-original="{{edchao.github.io}}/assets/img_instamojo_sketching.jpg" />